 The Lord will reign supreme on Earth as King and High Priest, the head of both a one-world government and a one-world religion.
 He’ll brook no threats to His established peace, nor any deviation from His doctrine.
 (Psalm 2)

-At the beginning, only believers will inhabit Earth, enjoying the truly utopian environment that mankind has always dreamed about, but only God can create.
+In the beginning, only believers will inhabit Earth, enjoying the truly utopian environment that mankind has always dreamed about, but only God can create.
 They’ll soon begin bearing children who, as they mature, will have to choose to receive the Lord’s pardon just as we have.
 And as it is today some will reject Him to go their own way.
 By the time Satan is released at the end of the Millennium, there will be so many who’ve rejected the Lord that he’ll quickly find a huge army of recruits for his final attempt to kick the Lord off the planet.

-But with fire from Heaven the Lord will destroy Satan’s army, casting him into the Lake of Fire, where he’ll be tormented day and night forever.
+But with fire from Heaven, the Lord will destroy Satan’s army, casting him into the Lake of Fire, where he’ll be tormented day and night forever.
 Never again will he or any of his accomplices be free to afflict God’s people.
 (Rev. 20:7-10)

 How Did That Happen?